Once a long, long time ago lived a very nice brown cat named Gilda. She was very, very nice.

 Her mother shook her head.
 "Gilda is not as big as her brother George," she remarked.
 "Whenever I need to make sure something doesn't blow away, George is there to sit on it and help."

 "She is not a jumper like her sister Gracie," said her mother.

-  "And she cannot catch her food in water, like her brother Eugene."
+"And she cannot catch her food in water, like her sister Rhino."

 Gilda did not mind the criticism.
 She did not feel like less of cat.
 She kept busy, helping the other animals.

 When the birds needed a warm nest in the winter, Gilda game them some of her fur.

 When the horse was bothered by flies, Gilda was there to brush them away with her tail.

 When the dog had no one to chase, Gilda was always happy to help.